CLRX/CLRX-mirror/doc/GcnTimings.md

 * program divided by in 32-byte blocks
 * only first 3 places (dwords) in 32-byte block is free (no penalty).
 Any 2-dword instruction outside these first 3 dwords adds single penalty.
-* if instructions is longer (more than four cycles) then last (cycles-4)/4 dwords are free
+* if instructions is longer (more than four cycles) then last cycles/4 dwords are free
+* if 16 or more cycle 2-dword instruction and 2 dword insutrction in 4 dword, then
+no penalty for second 2-dword instruction.

 ### SOP2 Instruction timings